oracle-livelabs/security/oci-kms/simulation-block-access/simulation-block-access.md

 ## Introduction

 Scenario:
-You're part of your company Security Operations team.
+You are your company Security Operations team manager.
 A severe security alert in your company just happenned.
 After talking to the Company CEO, the CISO has taken the decision to shut down access to data stored in the Cloud.
 So the CISO is asking you to make sure that all the encrypted data stored in OCI, your Company cloud, is inaccessible.

 In order to block access to the data, you will disable the encryption key that you created at the beginning of this hands-on lab.
 As this key is used to encrypt data in the bucket you created as well as in the Autonomous Database, this will disable in turn any possibility to access the encrypted data as well as the objects themselves, even for OCI administrators.